 Who We Are

-The POGP is Pelvic Obstetric and Gynaecological Physiotherapy.
-A UK based Professional Network affiliated to the Chartered Society of Physiotherapy.
+POGP is Pelvic Obstetric and Gynaecological Physiotherapy, a UK-based Professional Network of the Chartered Society of Physiotherapy.

 Our members are chartered physiotherapists with a clinical interest and/or speciality in pelvic, obstetric and gynaecological physiotherapy.